vshjxyz/StarIOAdapter/README.md

 StarIOAdapter
 =============

-Just a phonegap adapter to allow raw printing from Javascript to a Star thermal printer via Bluetooth
+Just a phonegap adapter to allow raw printing from Javascript to a Star thermal printer via Bluetooth.

-Use the standard phonegap/cordova way to install it
+Use the standard phonegap/cordova way to install it.

 `phonegap local plugin add https://github.com/vshjxyz/StarIOAdapter`